 Every Sunday before a trek, I do a 17 mile hike with my backpack, boots and snacks.
 It’s all about endurance; not being a runner or super athlete.
 Kilimanjaro is high but it’s not technical.
 On the trek, we are drinking 4 liters of water a day and eating 5,000-8,000 calories a day but you don’t feel like eating at high altitude.
 You have to eat lots of calories, carbs, nuts, chocolate, peanut butter, bread, pasta, etc… Some people take a high altitude glaucoma medicine and they do well with it.

-What is your itinerary like?
+What was your itinerary like?

 I flew through Qatar and spent some days in Kathmandu on either end of the trip to learn about Hinduism and Buddhism.
 Our guide was a devout Hindu.
 The people are so content.
 Their day to day life is hard for us to comprehend.
 For example, I saw sherpas carry a full size refrigerator or 250 lbs. of lumber while I was carrying a backpack.
 You can’t climb Everest without a sherpa.
 There are also some holy mountains that are restricted from climbing so the sherpas won’t go there.